amygreenbooks/amy-green-books/site/content/books/things-we-didnt-say.md

     author: Sarah Sundin, bestselling and award-winning author of *When Twilight Breaks* and the Sunrise at Normandy series
   - author: Jocelyn Green, Christy Award–winning author of *Veiled in Smoke*
-    quote: "*Things We Didn’t Stay* is a stand-out novel as brilliant and brave as its heroine. . . .
+    quote: "*Things We Didn’t Say* is a stand-out novel as brilliant and brave as its heroine. . . .
 An utterly satisfying read you’ll want to share as soon as you reach its conclusion."
   - quote: |-